archywillhe/0a-Jekyll/_posts/2015-07-03-backup-your-code-every-n-minutes-with-git-and-watch.md

 <p class="text-center"><img src="/assets/img/timeMachine.jpg" alt="such time much machine"></p>

-The more you code the bigger the backup directory would get (as long as you remember to `watch -n 90 'bash script.sh'` everytime before you start coding).
-If at some point in time you want to clean everything up, simply remove everything (including the `.git`) and `git init` again.
+The backup directory is going to take more and more disk space as time passes (as long as you remember to `watch -n 90 'bash script.sh'` before you start to code each time).
+When you want to clean everything up, simply remove everything (including the `.git` folder) and do a `git init` again.

 {% highlight bash %}
 cd /Users/a/_/timeMachine   #replace it with your backup repo rm -rf *        #this can be deadly if used unwisely